rohmaniat/SWE4S-Cryo-2D-Class-Generation/README.md

 Their GitHub containing the data is here: <https://github.com/BioinfoMachineLearning/cryoppp>

+A group created a software using CryoPPP to train a neural network for particle picking (basically exactly what we are doing).
+Here's their GitHub: <https://github.com/jianlin-cheng/CryoTransformer/tree/main>

 # File Descriptions

 The PyTorch Tutorial folder contains a great tutorial for how to use PyTorch.
 The website online also has some useful commentary about how it works.